-"May I remind you, my dear daughter-in-law, I was the one who had organised your wedding and my daughter's as well?"
+“May I remind you, my dear daughter-in-law, that I was the one who organized your wedding and my daughter’s as well?”

 “Why don’t you go to your room while I try to finish up these preparations for my son’s wedding, huh?”